julianjimenezm/Botlian/README.md

 -/ping: Displays the time of response of our bot and the latency.

--/info: Displays all server information(Owner, location, users
+-/info: Displays all server information(Owner, Region, users_id , server_id)

 -/clear: Will delete the past messages with the amount specified predefined = 5 lines